ElektraInitiative/libelektra/src/plugins/mmapstorage/README.md

 Mapped files shall not be altered, otherwise the behavior is undefined.

-The `mmap()` system call only supports regular files.
-We made mmapstorage compatible with non-regular files by creating copies of the data either in memory (for kdbSet) or on disk (for kdbGet).
+The `mmap()` system call only supports regular files and so does the mmapstorage plugin with one notable exception: The plugin detects when it is called with the files `/dev/stdin` and `/dev/stdout` and makes an internal copy.
 This makes the plugin compatible with `kdb import` and `kdb export`.